luomus/laji-api/breaking-changes.md

 ## Errors

-Errors used to be wrapped in the response body inside a `errors` object.
-The `errors` content is now just flattened to the response body
+* Errors used to be wrapped in the response body inside a `errors` object.
+The `errors` content is now just flattened to the response body.
+* Status code isn't in the JSON response.
+Use the actual HTTP response's status code instead.

 What used to be: